 What are their lives like?
-Today they are nearly extinct, and their population continues to shrink.
+Today their population continues to shrink.
 Their language is dying out; it is not a written language.
 The remaining Orochi people have no choice but to become russified, ie, culturally like the Russian majority.

 What are their beliefs?
 The Orochi people can be Buddhist, shamanistic, or marginally Russian Orthodox.

 What are their needs?
-A people without hope or a future are in great need of change.
 The Orochi people might need help in adjusting to a russified future with all that entails.